ashhass/ashhass.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently working on creating a YouTube series on the chronology of AI algorithms, hoping to understand how novel ideas are generated.
-I also work on independent research projects.
+I am currently developing a YouTube series that explores the chronological evolution of AI algorithms.
+My research interests focus on model interpretability and evaluation, with a particular goal of understanding how models learn, store, and represent concepts.
+Ultimately, I seek to explore ways to inject and modify concepts within neural networks, advancing our ability to refine and control their learning processes.

-I was previously a research assistant at KAUST working on concept based interpretability models.
+I was previously a research assistant at KAUST where I worked on concept based interpretability research.
 Before that, I spent sometime at the University of
 Michigan working on hand and held-object segmentation.
-I graduated from Addis Ababa University with a Bachelor's in Software Engineering.
+I graduated from Addis Ababa University with a Bachelor's degree in Software Engineering.

+I'm actively looking for Research Engineer positions.
+I do not have a PhD nor a Masters degree, but I can do/read/talk (about) research for 12 hours a day.